MarkEdmondson1234/langchain-github/README.md

 ```
 # make a new database to include all .md/.py/.txt files
 python qna/read_repo.py $PWD --reindex --ext='.md,.py,.txt'
+Creating Chroma DB at ./chroma/langchain-github ...
+Ignoring /Users/mark/dev/ml/langchain/read_github/langchain-github/env
+Reading .md files
+Read 1 and ignored 9 .md files.
+Reading .py files
+Read 16 and ignored 11130 .py files.
+Reading .txt files
+Read 9 and ignored 170 .txt files.
+Read all files
+Using embedded DuckDB with persistence: data will be stored in: ./chroma/langchain-github

+Ask a question.
+CTRL + C to quit.
+What is this repo about?

+Answer:
+I don't know.
+== Document sources:
+ - README.md
+ - qna/read_repo.py
+ - README.md
+ - qna/read_repo.py

+Ask a question.
+CTRL + C to quit.
+summarise this readme

+Answer: This utility imports files from a directory into a Chroma vector store, which is then used to provide context to the LLM for when you ask questions about that directory.
+You can specify what file extensions you want to include and what directories to ignore when importing documents.
+== Document sources:
+ - argparse_example.py
+ - README.md
+ - qna/read_repo.py
+ - qna/read_repo.py
 ```

 ## Code generation